parkseo7/Stroke-Derenderer/README.md

 ## Installation

-Run the following commands in the repository's base directory to install using `setup.py`.
+To install using Anaconda, run the following commands in the repository's base directory to install using `setup.py`.

 ```
 conda create --name myenv